dmuso/dmuso-www/source/_posts/2015-10-21-introduce-a-new-language-to-your-team-part-1.markdown

 date:   2015-10-21 18:26:34
 categories: ['teams']
 ---
-This is one of a series of articles, you are currently reading Part 1.

 As a professional developer, you probably have experience in a few different languages.
 You will know from your experience that programming languages have strengths and weaknesses.
 No single language is the ideal solution for all types of problems.
 A time will come in your career where you see an opportunity to introduce a new programming language that isn't already in use within your team.

 Here are some of the issues you may come across: